Table of Contents

 Your home was the main home of your child, stepchild, or foster child for more than half the year.
 (See Home of qualifying person , under Qualifying Person, later, for rules applying to a child's birth, death, or temporary absence during the year.)

 You must be able to claim an exemption for the child.
-However, you meet this test if you cannot claim the exemption only because the noncustodial parent can claim the child using the rules described in Children of divorced or separated parents (or parents who live apart) under Qualifying Child in chapter 3, or in Support Test for Children of Divorced or Separated Parents (or Parents Who Live Apart) under Qualifying Relative in chapter 3.
+However, you meet this test if you cannot claim the exemption only because the noncustodial parent can claim the child using the rules described in Children of divorced or separated parents (or parents who live apart) under Qualifying Child in chapter 3, or referred to in Support Test for Children of Divorced or Separated Parents (or Parents Who Live Apart) under Qualifying Relative in chapter 3.
 The general rules for claiming an exemption for a dependent are explained under Exemptions for Dependents in chapter 3.

 To qualify for head of household status, you must pay more than half of the cost of keeping up a home for the year.
 You can determine whether you paid more than half of the cost of keeping up a home by using Worksheet 2–1.